sehlceris/sehlceris-home-automation-client/README.md

 ## windows

+Copy the `windows-startup` folder into `C:\apps`, editing the files as necessary depending on your folder structure.

-Go to task manager and create a task that starts up on boot:
+Go to RUN > `shell:startup` and create a shortcut to `autostart.bat`
-`C:\Program Files\nodejs\npm.cmd`

-With the following parameters:

-`--prefix D:\Users\chris\projects\sehlceris-home-automation-client run start`

 ## linux